What is a dental implant?

 Dental implant is the best treatment to replace missing teeth.
 One of the main advantages is how much they look like natural teeth.
 On the other hand, they allow you to eat all sorts of food without feeling embarrassed.
 In conclusion they are more resistant than dentures.

 With implants, the bone loss caused by the missing teeth will no longer be an issue.
-Because of that there will be an aesthetic improvement; with these treatment, you will have a higher state of well-being and an improved quality of life.
+Because of that there will be an aesthetic improvement.